 If you’re headed to Tokyo from Los Angeles, California, you can snag an economy class ticket for 25,000 Avios miles via Japan Airlines.
 Even though the transfer from your Amex points to Avios is at a 1.25:1 ratio, this option is reasonable, especially considering that you’ll pay less than $40 in taxes for this flight.

-25. Use Delta’s SkyMiles to fly Chinese airlines in renown business class.
+25. Use Delta’s SkyMiles to fly Chinese airlines in renowned business class.

 26. Book low-mileage flights within the U.S. using Delta’s SkyMiles program.